 What We Support Through the Year!

 VFW Post 10380 is dedicated to promoting patriotism and investing in our future generation.
-If you are a democracy-loving high school student interested in a $500 First Place award, $250 Second Place award or a patriotic middle school student interested in winning $200 First Place, $100 Second Place, these scholarships may be for you.
+If you are a democracy-loving high school student interested in a $600 First Place award, $400 Second Place award, $200 Third Place award or a patriotic middle school student interested in Patriots Pen winning $300 First Place, $200 Second Place, $100 Third Place these scholarships may be for you.

 Voice of Democracy

 Established in 1947, our Voice of Democracy audio-essay program provides high school students with the unique opportunity to express themselves in regards to a democratic and patriotic-themed recorded essay.
-Each year our Post receives 15-20 9-12 grade students entries to win educational scholarships.
+Each year, nearly 64,500 9-12 grade students from across the country enter to win their share of more than $2 million in educational scholarships and incentives awarded through the program.

 The national first-place winner receives a $30,000 scholarship paid directly to the recipient’s American university, college or vocational/technical school.
-A complete list of other national scholarships range from $1,000-$16,000, and the first-place winner from each VFW Department (state) wins a minimum scholarship of $1,000 and an all-expense-paid trip to Washington, D.C.
+A complete list of other national scholarships ranges from $1,000-$16,000, and the first-place winner from each VFW Department (state) wins a minimum scholarship of $1,000.
 Want to apply?
-Read the rules and eligibility requirements and download the entry form and brochure before you submit your entry at your local VFW Post.
+Read the rules and eligibility requirements, and download and complete the 2021-2022 Voice of Democracy entry form as all student entries must be submitted to a sponsoring local VFW Post by midnight, Oct.
+31.

 The essay contest encourages young minds to examine America’s history, along with their own experiences in modern American society, by drafting a 300- to 400-word essay, expressing their views based on a patriotic theme chosen by the VFW Commander-in-Chief.
 Want to apply?
-Read the rules and eligibility requirements and download the entry form and brochure before submitting your entry to your local VFW Post.
+Read the rules and eligibility requirements, and download and complete the 2021-2022 Patriot’s Pen entry form as all student entries must be submitted to a sponsoring local VFW Post by midnight, Oct.
+31.

 Teacher of the Year Award